Udaipur City–Agra Cantonment Vande Bharat Express

-The 20981/20982 Udaipur City–Agra Cantonment Vande Bharat Express is India's 55th Vande Bharat Express train, connecting the city of Udaipur in Rajasthan with the bank city of Yamuna River, Agra in Uttar Pradesh.
-This express train was inaugurated on 02 September 2024 at Udaipur City and has another service train to Jaipur Junction.
+The 20981/20982 Udaipur City–Agra Cantonment Vande Bharat Express was India's 55th and 2nd defunct Vande Bharat Express train, which connected the city of Udaipur in Rajasthan with the bank city of Yamuna River, Agra in Uttar Pradesh.
+This express train was inaugurated on 2 September 2024 at Udaipur City and had another service train to Jaipur Junction.

 Overview

-This train currently operated by Indian Railways, connecting Udaipur City, Rana Pratap Nagar, Mavli Jn, Chanderiya, Bundi, Kota Jn, Sawai Madhopur Jn, Gangapur City and Agra Cantonment.
-It currently operates with train numbers 20981/20982 on 3 days a week basis (Mondays, Thursdays and Saturdays) and has rake sharing with Udaipur City–Jaipur Vande Bharat Express which also runs only for 3 days a week basis (Sundays, Wednesdays and Fridays).
+This train was formerly operated by Indian Railways, connecting Udaipur City, Rana Pratap Nagar, Mavli Jn, Chanderiya, Bundi, Kota Jn, Sawai Madhopur Jn, Gangapur City and Agra Cantonment.
+It formerly operated with train numbers 20981/20982 on 3 days a week basis (Mondays, Thursdays and Saturdays) and had rake sharing with Udaipur City–Jaipur Vande Bharat Express which also ran only for 3 days a week basis (Sundays, Wednesdays and Fridays).

 Rakes

-It is the same twenty-fourth 2nd Generation and twelfth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.
+It was the same twenty-fourth 2nd Generation and twelfth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

 Service

-The 20981/20982 Udaipur City - Agra Cantt Vande Bharat Express operates on Mon, Thu, Sat, covering a distance of 610 km in a travel time of 8 hours with an average speed of 70 km/h.
-The service has 7 intermediate stops.
-The Maximum Permissible Speed is 130 km/h.
+The 20981/20982 Udaipur City - Agra Cantt Vande Bharat Express operated on Mon, Thu, Sat, covering a distance of 610 km in a travel time of 8 hours with an average speed of 70 km/h.
+The service had 7 intermediate stops.
+The Maximum Permissible Speed was 130 km/h.